12 Offbeat Things to Do in Vientiane, Laos

 3. Mekong River Walks

-Mekong river path what to do in Vientiane
+Mekong river path in Vientiane

 Walking along the river levee west and south of town.